-In salmon fishing fly tying plays a big part and a variety of surface and subsurface flies are fly tied as attractors.
-Because the salmon does not feed upon entering the stream, the flies are designed to provoke a strike.
+In salmon fishing fly tying plays a big part and a variety of surface and subsurface flies are fly tied as attractors because the salmon does not feed upon entering the stream, the flies are designed to provoke a strike.

 The materials used in fly tying include a wide variety of furs used for their various qualities and colours.
 Feathers of varied stiffness and colours are also mainstays of the fly-tier.
 Thread, tinsel, wool, and many other materials including synthetics are used by the fly-tier.

 EFFECTIVE FLY TYING IS THE KEY TO FANTASTIC FLY FISHING.